hello-robot/stretch_ros/stretch_demos/README.md

 ### Autodocking with Nav Stack

 For this demo, the robot will look for a docking station with an ArUco marker, align itself to the docking station using the ROS Nav Stack, and then back up into the docking station using an error-based controller.
 Prior to running this demo, you should stow the robot, ensure that you have a pregenerated map and the docking station is resting against a wall.
-Go through [this]() tutorial to understand how the demo works.
+Go through [this](https://docs.hello-robot.com/0.2/stretch-tutorials/ros1/autodocking_nav_stack/) tutorial to understand how the demo works.

 You can launch this demo using the following command:

 ```
-roslaunch stretch_demos autodocking.launch
+roslaunch stretch_demos autodocking.launch map_yaml:=${HELLO_FLEET_PATH}/maps/<map_name>.yaml
 ```

 ## License